VEDAMNT/Automated_Timetable_Generator/README.md

 No overlapping is done

 # CONTENT IN time2.py
-we imported random for random allocation of teachers and subjects we added days in this module time_slots are pre defined no overlapping is done
+We imported random for random allocation of teachers and subjects we added days in this module time_slots are pre defined no overlapping is done